joscthomas/my_prayers/readme.md

             to the database
             - Click button to add more prayers
             - Click to proceed
-        - Retrieve a group of three prayers from the database -Use an algorithm to select the three prayers -Algorithm chooses randomly, but weighted so most recent prayers are first
+        - Retrieve a group of N prayers from the database -Use an algorithm to select the prayers -Algorithm chooses randomly, but weighted so most recent prayers are first
-            - Repeat presenting prayers three at a time
+            - Repeat presenting prayers N at a time
                 - Until clicking end button
         - Present a message of hope and encouragement
         - Present a closing message
         - End

+Key Concepts:

+    - PrayerSession : a period of prayer
+    - PanelSet : a set of Panels to present on the computer display during a PrayerSession
+    -

 Directory structure

     - mp_project : parent directory of my_prayers
         - src : contains Python source code for project
         - test : contains Python source code for automated testing of the main project
         - db : contains SQLite database

 Configuration management

     - git status
     - git add filename.py
     - git commit -m message
     - git push

+To run a test:

+    - Delete objects.pkl in src

 Main module : my_prayers.py